General-relativistic spin system: Dirac-Born-Infeld Theory perspective

 This leads the DBI-like form of the action,

 where the functional $f(\xi)$ is given by the expression,

-The functional $f$ is positive on the $\varphi \in {\cal F}_+$ branch, negative on the $\varphi \in {\cal F}_-$ one, and diverges when $\varphi\sqrt{\frac{m}{S}}=\pm \pi/2$.
-The action in \eqref{DBIlikeAction} matches with the DBI one in \eqref{DBIaction} only in the ${\cal F}_+$ sector.
-The absolute value $|f|$ ensures that the argument $|f(\xi)|\, g^{\mu\nu} \partial_\mu\xi \partial_\nu\xi$ is non-negative always, and the square root is real-valued.
-This observation will have essential consequences when applying this model to cosmology, in particular during the inflation stage, what will be discussed later, in section \ref{sec:VII}.
+The latter is positive in the range $\varphi \in {\cal F}_+$, negative for $\varphi \in {\cal F}_-$, and diverges when $\varphi \sqrt{\frac{m}{S}} = \pm\frac{\pi}{2}$ (the action vanishes in the last case, since $f(\xi)$ also appears in the denominator).
+The action [Eq. \eqref{DBIlikeAction}] matches with the DBI action [Eq. \eqref{DBIaction}] only in the ${\cal F}_+$ sector.
+The absolute value $|f|$ ensures that the argument $|f(\xi)|\, g^{\mu\nu} \partial_\mu\xi \partial_\nu\xi$ is always non-negative and the square root is real valued.
+This observation will have essential consequences when applying this model to cosmology, in particular, during the inflation stage, which will be discussed later, in Sec.~\ref{sec:VII}.